zzzprojects/docs/learnentityframeworkcore.com/pages/relationships/managing-one-to-many-relationships.md

 ## Removing relationships

 ### Delete the principal
 Deleting the principal will ensure that the action specified by the Referential Constraint Action enumeration will be enforced.
-For required relationships, the dependents will all be deleted.
-If the relationship is optional, the foreign key values of the dependents will be set to null.
+For required relationships, the dependants will all be deleted.
+If the relationship is optional, the foreign key values of the dependants will be set to null.

 ```csharp
 using(var db = new TestContext())